Uranium 235 and 233, plutonium 239

 These 7 fissile isotopes belong to the class of chemicals known as the ‘actinides‘.

 Three of these have a practical use: uranium 233, uranium 235 and plutonium 239.
 Uranium 235 has the longest half-life of the three, with a period of 0.7 billion years.
-Now a extremely rare isotopes, it was 86 times more abundant at the time of the Earth's formation Plutonium 239 lives for only 24,000 years, but large quantities of it are regularly produced in uranium reactors.
+A rare isotopes today, it was 86 times more abundant at the time of the Earth’s formation.
+Plutonium 239 lives for only 24,000 years, but large quantities of it are regularly produced in uranium reactors.
 If thorium-based reactors become a reality, then the same will one day be true of uranium 233, whose half-life is 160,000 years.